-Did you know nearly 20% of Americans check there bank accounts only once per month!
+Did you know nearly 20% of Americans check their bank accounts only once per month!
 I would go insane!
-You may miss an unknown charge, or maybe you didn’t realize your electric bill went up $50 last month.
-If you are not familiar to checking your account, start by checking once a week.
+You may miss an unknown charge, or maybe you didn’t realize your electric bill went up to $50 last month.
+If you are not familiar with checking your account, start by checking once a week.
 Dedicate a specific day of the week to sit down and evaluate your expenses.
-A few things to note down while following these steps are: rent bills like water, mortgage, electric, cable/wifi, car payments, gas, groceries, phone bill, and any insurance you may obtain.
+A few things to note down while following these steps are rent bills like water, mortgage, electric, cable/wifi, car payments, gas, groceries, phone bill, and any insurance you may obtain.

 Now I know we all want every streaming channel under the sun, and to be able to have that fancy coffee drink that is trending online.
 The reality of it all is that you DO NOT NEED to own any of this.
-As a millennial myself, I try to find as many budget friendly life hacks to save money.
-I rather have streaming subscriptions then cable, so I signed up for wifi only – saving me $75 per month – and used that extra cash to sign up for Hulu with the ESPN + and Disney + add ons for only $20 per month, saving me $55 per month that I can put towards other expenses.
+As a millennial myself, I try to find as much budget-friendly life hacks to save money.
+I rather have streaming subscriptions than cable, so I signed up for wifi only – saving me $75 per month – and used that extra cash to sign up for Hulu with the ESPN + and Disney + add ons for only $20 per month, saving me $55 per month that I can put towards other expenses.

-Step 3: Determine if you can cut any of these expense down.
+Step 3: Determine if you can cut any of these expenses down.

 Step 4: Create a running budget and stick to it.

-Sally Smith is a single women who lives in a single family home and profits $2500 a month from her job.
+Sally Smith is a single woman who live in a single-family home and profits $2500 a month from her job.